hussainjamal760/hussainjamal760/README.md

 # 💫 About Me:
 Hi!
-I’m Hussain Jamal, a passionate Computer Science student and aspiring Full-Stack Developer.
-I love building projects that solve real-world problems and exploring new technologies along the way.<br><br>I enjoy working with JavaScript, Typescript, Node.js, React, Express, MongoDB, and other modern web technologies.
-I’m also diving deep into backend development, game development, and data structures & algorithms to strengthen my programming skills.<br><br>I believe in learning by doing, which is why I constantly take on projects of full-stack web .<br><br>Outside coding, I like challenges, problem-solving, and experimenting with new tech, and I love making projects that are not only functional but also fun and interactive.<br><br>Let’s connect and build something amazing!
+I’m Hussain Jamal, a Computer Science student and aspiring Full-Stack Developer who loves building real-world projects and exploring modern web technologies.

+I work primarily with JavaScript, TypeScript, Node.js, React, Express, and MongoDB.
+Currently, I’m diving deeper into backend development, game development, and Data Structures & Algorithms to strengthen my problem-solving and system design skills.

+I strongly believe in learning by doing, which is why I consistently build full-stack projects that are practical, scalable, and interactive.

+Beyond coding, I enjoy tackling challenges, experimenting with new technologies, and creating applications that are not only functional but also fun to use.

+Let’s connect and build something amazing

 ## 🌐 Socials: